rathwjj/rathwjj/README.md

 You can call me <b><i>rath </b>or<b> rath-viggie</b></i>.

 I am working normally in support and consult in computer network system and large-scale database.
-I am now interesting in "Artificial Intelligent" to co work with computer network and large-scale database.
+Now interesting in "Artificial Intelligent" to co work with computer network and large-scale database.

 Services.

 http://www.gfxtm.com/services/

 Network Design Services for Smart Homes

 Database Design and Data Analytics Services

 Backup and Disaster Recovery Services